-HELP WANTED – PARENTS – we need your help to ensure your child can compete at all their events this season!
+HELP WANTED – PARENTS – We need your help to ensure your child can compete at all their events this season!

 Volunteering to help on the track or field at just a couple of our home and away fixtures in 2025, will give us certainty early on that the meetings can go ahead.
 It’s a fun way to be involved on the day, you will still be free to watch your child’s events, lunches and refreshments are always provided at our home fixtures and at most away ones too.